LucBennett/BetterUnsubscribe/readme.md

 BetterUnsubscribe uses multiple methods to handle unsubscription, depending on the available options in the email:

-1. **One-Click Unsubscribe**: If `List-Unsubscribe=One-Click` is found in the email header, a POST request is automatically sent to unsubscribe.
+1. **One-Click Unsubscribe**: If `List-Unsubscribe=One-Click` is found in the email header, a POST request is sent to unsubscribe.
 2. **Unsubscribe via Email**: If a `List-Unsubscribe` email address (`mailto://`) is present in the header, an email draft is prepared for you to send.
 3. **Unsubscribe via Web**: If a `List-Unsubscribe` web address (`https://`) is in the header, the site is opened in your browser.
 4. **Unsubscribe Link in Content**: If an unsubscribe link (`https://`) is found within the email content, the site is opened in your browser.